Marcus first took up the saxophone in 1984 at age 12 under the direction of Gary Bailey

 For the last 25 years, Marcus has been an active resident of the vibrant and diverse Austin music scene,

 performing and recording with bands of all genres.

-As a performer, he has been a part of Austin's legendary hip-hop/funk outfit
+As a performer, he has been a part of hip-hop/funk outfit

 Retarted Elf and has toured with reggae artists Root 1, as well

-as made appearances with everyone from local legends Carolyn Wonderland and Pinetop Perkins to national superstars Parliament Funkadellic.
+as made appearances with everyone from local legends Bob Schneider and Carolyn Wonderland to national superstars Parliament Funkadellic.
 His jazz-funk quartet Gnappy performed and

 toured across the U.S. from 1997 to 2007, sharing bills with acts like Col. Bruce Hampton, the Wailers, and Papa Grows Funk.
 Written up